lazymaster101/BlackJack-Typescript-Game/README.md

 [![Product Name Screen Shot][product-screenshot]]

 This is a simple terminal-based game I made to learn Typescript.

-I used the following concepts in my game: enums, classes & OOP, type-checking, importing/exporting classes, and user prompting
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 💻 TypeScript Concepts Covered

+Here are some of the key TypeScript concepts used in this project:

+- 🔢 **Enums** – For defining constant sets of named values.
+- 🏗️ **Classes & OOP** – Inheritance, and method definition.
+- 🔍 **Type-checking** – Static analysis with TypeScript's powerful type system.
+- 🔄 **Importing/Exporting Classes** – Modularizing and reusing code efficiently.
+- 🧑‍💻 **User Prompting** – Interacting with users via terminal inputs through PromptSync

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With